-If at this point, your elderly parent still refuses assisted living care, you may want to consider speaking with an Abramson Care Advisor for additional help.
+If at this point, your elderly parent still refuses assisted living care, you may want to consider speaking with an Abramson Senior Care for additional help.

 If the choice is made to move from the senior’s present home, we recommend taking the following actions:

 - Meeting with a professional geriatric manager who can be helpful in assessing the senior’s needs and narrowing down the search.

 - Review the senior’s finances with her and an outside financial professional.